 You fantasize about a bathroom big enough for hot yoga after a steamy shower — a space that can be your personal refuge from the hurly-burly of your house (your life!).

 You need space.
-Here's how to gain some in your packed bath (collected from the pros who do it for a living).
+Here's how to gain some in your packed bath (collected from the pros).

 #1 Hang Shelves in Unusual Places